Madam Brett Homestead: History

 The homestead, which during the 19th century was referred to as the "Teller House", is now named for Catheryna Rombout Brett, who was the first to develop the patent by selling property.
 After the death of Catheryna's mother, the couple mortgaged the manor house in New York and moved to the wilderness of southern Dutchess County.
 The home was built around 1709 or shortly thereafter.
 Roger Brett drowned in the Hudson River, leaving Catheryna a widow at age 31 with the surviving three of her four sons.
 The homestead is notable as the residence of this woman who as a widow organized with twenty-one men the first produce cooperative in the Hudson River highlands.
 The homestead was subsequently occupied by her descendants until 1954, spanning a total of seven generations.

 During the American Revolutionary War, the homestead remained in the family by Madam Brett's granddaughter Hanna Brett Schenck and husband Major Henry Schenck and the building was used for shelter and as a storage facility by the Americans.
 Revolutionary leaders such as George Washington, the Marquis de La Fayette, and Baron von Steuben are said to have been guests in the house.

 In 1800, Catheryna Rombout Brett's great-granddaughter Alice Schenck Teller purchased the house from her widowed mother and together with her husband Isaac Teller remodeled it.
 After Isaac's death the house opened as a boarding house and "Teller's Villa" was advertised in New York City during the Cholera epidemic.
 John Pintard, the founding-father of the New York Historical Society, wrote to his daughter of his stay there during the summer of 1833.
 It was called the "Teller Mansion" because so many members of the Teller family were involved in politics, and after one hundred years the fifth generation were of the Teller name.
 Teller Avenue in Beacon, New York, was the cow path to the family barns.
-See "Historic Houses of the Hudson Valley" by Harold Eberlein and Cortlandt Van Dyke Hubbard.